FORMS Jewellery: Evolving Concepts and Pushing Design Boundaries

 FORMS’ signature style is a highly evolved concoction of custom-cut diamonds and gemstones which appear to float mid-air.
 This visual effect is achieved by using minimal amounts of setting, and gemstones that are often custom cut to create their own tension setting.
 The intention behind this complex work is to highlight the beauty and original forms of diamonds, emeralds, rubies, sapphires and spinels used to embellish elegant hand-crafted designs.

-Eager to know more about the creative process which drives the brand, I met with FORMS CEO Gilly Strauss.
-He joined the company in 2018, bringing with him over 18 years of experience with luxury brands.
+Eager to know more about the creative process which drives the brand, I met with FORMS director Flora Wong.
+She joined the company in 2019, bringing with her almost two decades of experience with auction and luxury brands.

 FORMS jewellery earrings with sapphire, ruby and marquise cut diamonds